Anna Kournikova Goes Braless Under Plunge Dress On Instagram

 “I don’t believe you need a piece of paper to show you love someone.
 Who knows what the future holds…or the past…haha.”

-Whatever the case, the couple tend to stay pretty private about their relationship.
+Whatever the case, the couple tends to stay pretty private about their relationship.
 And Anna’s Instagram feed reflects this, with most of her posts featuring herself.
 However, she did go through a time where she was sharing pregnancy and baby photos, most recently over the summer in 2018.
-Hopefully fans can expect to hear more about the two eventually, likely with news about their twins.
+Hopefully, fans can expect to hear more about the two eventually, likely with news about their twins.